1984 (play): Production history

 The production premiered at the Nottingham Playhouse on Friday 13 September 2013 in a co-production with Headlong.
 It was created and directed by Robert Icke and Duncan Macmillan, designed by Chloe Lamford, lighting was designed by Natasha Chivers, sound by Tom Gibbons, and video by Tim Reid.
-Rudi Dharmalingam played Charrington.

 Following a UK tour, the production transferred to the Almeida Theatre in Islington from 8 February to 29 March 2014 where it later transferred to London's West End to the Playhouse Theatre from 28 April to 23 August 2014 where it was co-produced by the Almeida Theatre and Sonia Friedman Productions.
 The production was nominated for Best New Play at the 2014 Laurence Olivier Awards but lost to Chimerica, another Almeida Theatre production.
 This was followed by another UK tour.

 In 2015 the production returned to the Playhouse Theatre in the West End from 12 June to 5 September.
 Following the 2015 West End run, the production toured Nottingham and Bath before travelling to Melbourne in Australia and Santa Monica, Boston, and Washington, D.C. in the United States.